pjreddie/darknet/README.md

 * Note: darknet-cpp requires a C++11 compiler for arapaho builds.

+* Note - LSTM changes in mainline, are in the branch "merge_lstm_gru_jun17".
+Master always is stable.

 **Usage**

 Using the Makefile in the root directory of the darknet source repository,